Does the Department of Economics admit an incoming class every year?

 What is covered with an assistantship?

-All incoming students are expected to have an assistantship working 20 hours a week doing research or teaching for the department.
+The majority of incoming students have an assistantship working 20 hours a week doing research or teaching for the department.
 Our assistantships cover four years and have a stipend high enough to cover reasonable living expenses.
 Stipends are guaranteed for four years as long as students shows satisfactory academic progress.

 Is a tuition waiver included with the assistantship?